jbjbjb1/TogglCon/README.md

 * None

 # Improvements completed
+* 18/5/24 - (v3.11.0) Added functionality for different project and job number format.
+Fixed issue of zero hour time in timesheets.
 * 18/5/24 - (v3.10.1) Updated from Toggl api v8 to v9
 * 25/4/24 - (v3.10) Fixed rounding issue.
 Removed some unnessesary code.
 * 28/3/24 - (v3.9) Updated togglcon.bat to work.
 Removed setting not used.
 Fixed total time not rounding correctly.